 one cared about his exhaustion.
 Not his squadron mates, certainly not senior leadership.
 Ironically, the only people who might care about his mental state were the fresh-faced young bomber crews

-that were now racing to meet him in battle in the cold blue sky.
-They knew that his fatigue would diminish his combat effectiveness, effectiveness honed by years of training and fighting,
+that were now racing to meet him in battle in the deep blue sky over Rostok.
+They knew that his fatigue would diminish his combat effectiveness, effectiveness honed by years of training and

-fighting in the early invasions, fighting over the Eastern Front.
+fighting, fighting in the early invasions, fighting over the Eastern Front.
 The young crews speeding toward him now would need every advantage they could get, however slight.
 Walli thought of the

-being bested in combat by someone 15 years younger, with possibly fewer than 20 hours of combat under his belt.
-Fatalism was starting to creep into his thoughts increasingly these days.
+irony of being bested in combat by someone 15 years younger, with fewer than 20 hours of combat under his belt.
+Fatalism was creeping into his thoughts increasingly these days.
 Maybe it was the

 fatigue.
 He was keenly aware that fatalistic thinking was not only forbidden, but could actually weaken his resolve to achieve a successful outcome in battle.
-Still... it had been so
+Still, he had been fighting for so

-long now It was so cold.
-The fumes burned his eyes.
+long now.
+It was so cold, and the fumes were stinging his eyes.
 He was so tired.

-A brilliant yellow light bloomed off to his right just as his craft jolted and bucked to the left.
-The shock jolted him out of his thoughts as a he turned his head to identify the source.
-A
+A brilliant yellow light bloomed off to his right just as his craft bucked under him.
+The shock jolted him out of his wondering thoughts as a he turned his head to identify the source of the

-dazzling, crackling ball of fire and aircraft parts was arcing away from him, trailing flame and puffs of smoke as it slowed and started rolling off to the left before exploding, shooting pieces
+light.
+A dazzling, crackling ball of fire and aircraft parts was arcing away from him, trailing flame and puffs of smoke as it slowed and started rolling off to the left before exploding,

-off in all directions, each one leaving a smoking trail in it’s fall back to earth.
+shooting pieces off in all directions, each one leaving a smoking trail in it’s fall back to earth.
+He recoiled impulsively.

-A familiar feeling shot down his spine, from the base of his neck to his stomach.
+A familiar electrical feeling shot down his spine, from the base of his neck to his stomach.
 It was a mix of anger and sadness, shock and sorrow.
-Muted horror and white-hot rage shot through his mind in rapid blasts, each emotion yielding to the next so quickly that he couldn’t keep up with them.
-No matter now Just like that, his friend Rolf was gone.
+Muted horror and white-hot rage washed over his mind in rapid blasts, each yielding to the next so quickly that he couldn’t keep up.
+Just like that, his friend Rolf was gone.
 They had flown together on the Eastern Front.
-They got along famously, sharing captured bottles of Russian Vodka, and trading places as the top-scoring pilot slot in the squadron for a while until Rolf was shot down one day on an early morning patrol.
+They got along famously, sharing captured bottles of Russian Vodka, and the top-scoring pilot slot in the squadron for a while, until Rolf was shot down one morning on a patrol.
 Rolf spent a few months in a hospital back home, recuperating from his wounds before returning to the front.
-Walli always thought that Rolf was different after that, aside from the burn scars, but he could never put his finger on exactly how, or whether it was even true, or just his own imagination.
+Walli always thought that Rolf was different after that.
+It wasn’t just the burn scars.
+Walli could never put his finger on exactly what it was, or whether it was even true, or just his own imagination.
 The young Russian pilot who had shot Rolf down had been lucky.
-The shot that got him was not well-timed or well-aimed, but a round that had gone wild and hit the fuselage fuel tank of Rolf’s Bf-109, setting it ablaze and forcing Rolf to bail out over enemy held territory.
+The shot that nearly ended Rolf’s life was not well-timed, nor well-aimed, but just a round that had gone wild and hit the fuselage fuel tank of Rolf’s Bf-109, setting it ablaze and forcing Rolf to bail out over enemy held territory.
 For a moment, Walli thought of his own 9mm pistol, and wished he had it with him now, in case… A couple of weeks after Rolf had returned to the squadron, and settled back into combat routine, Walli had a chance to talk with him about getting shot down that day.
 “There was nothing I could have done Walli.
 It was… it was just… damned luck!”

 Walli lurched forward against his belt straps.
 “Scheisse!”
 He had let himself get distracted, and the burnout of the Schmidding rocket boosters had caught him off guard.
-He reached for the T-shaped handle just ahead of the throttles and jerked hard on it.
-The 4 small retaining pins locking the front end of the rockets retracted, and a small spring in the forward mount pushed the front end of each now-empty booster rocket away from the fuselage a few centimeters.
+He reached for the T-shaped handle just ahead of the throttles and pulled hard.
+The 4 small retaining pins locking the front end of the rockets retracted, and a small spring in the forward mount pushed the front end of the now-empty booster rockets away from the fuselage a few centimeters.
 Aerodynamics did the rest, and slapped the rockets away from the fuselage.
-The ear-splitting buzz of the twin Argus As 014 pulse jet engines was only slightly less violent than the Schmidding boosters crackling roar but still, the deafening violence decreased some, and Walli felt a little relief.
+The ear-splitting buzz of the twin Argus As 014 pulse jet engines was only slightly less violent than the Schmidding boosters crackling roar but the deafening violence decreased some, and Walli felt a little relief.
 The booster phase was the most dangerous part of the mission.
 Even more than the attack phase.
 Rolf’s death was more proof of that.
-Clusters of the empty rocket boosters were now free-falling back to earth around him as Walli and his remaining squadron mates rushed up at the massive aluminum bombers.
+Clusters of the empty rocket boosters were now free-falling back to earth around him as Walli and his remaining squadron mates rushed up at the massive, naked aluminum bombers.

 Walli took advantage of the lightened control input forces that came from the booster rocket burnout and leaned forward to grab the gun-charging handles under the instrument panel.
 He pulled the left handle back as far is it would go, then released it to slam back forward against the stop.
-He hoped the guns didn’t jam again, and that his ammunition was good.
+He hoped the guns didn’t jam this time, and that his ammunition was good.
 Command had forbidden all attacks on ground targets and insisted on focusing all resources against the bombers, but Walli knew that Elli’s best hope was in slowing the forces advancing from the East.
-His plan, which he had kept to himself, was to make a single gun run on the American bombers, then to peel off in the ensuing chaos and head South to strafe the approaching Russian column with his remaining gun rounds and rockets.
-A ramming attack on the bombers fleetingly entered his mind, to just end it all already, but an unshakable mental image Elli, cold and trudging West through the winter snow, his 9mm pistol tucked into her thin coat pocket with 3 rounds, all he could scrounge, loaded in the magazine, shook him out of it.
+His private war-plan was to make a single gun run on the American bombers, then to peel off in the ensuing chaos and head South to strafe the approaching Russian column with his remaining gun rounds and rockets.
+A swift end in a ramming attack on the bombers fleetingly entered his mind, but an unshakable mental image Elli, cold and trudging West through the winter snow, his 9mm pistol tucked into her thin coat pocket with 3 rounds, all he could scrounge the morning they said goodbye, loaded in the magazine, shook him out of it.